Skip to Content

 Spaceship Earth

-This icon of Epcot is also home to a fun ride through time.
+This icon of EPCOT is also home to a fun ride through time.
 Learn about communications technology as you travel in a slow-moving ride vehicle.
-In the end, you’ll get to experience some fun technology both on and off the ride.
+In the end, you’ll experience some fun technology on and off the ride.

-Spaceship Earth tends to be busier earlier in the day, so go later in the day, before the ride closes, or first thing in the morning.
-I definitely recommend riding on it during your Walt Disney World vacation, especially if you haven’t experienced it yet.
-I usually like to ride it at the end of the day, right before I leave.
+Spaceship Earth tends to be busier earlier, so go later in the day, before the ride closes, or first thing in the morning.
+I recommend riding on it during your Walt Disney World vacation, especially if you haven’t experienced it yet.
+Right before I leave, I usually ride it at the end of the day.
+Lightning Lane is offered here.

 Mission: SPACE